 Whilst there is more than enough to do at Chatsworth for a full day out, it’s could easily be combined with a visit to nearby Bakewell or Eyam.
 Bakewell is one of my favourite places in the Peak District.
 It’s an historic market town to enjoy a mooch around.
 Take a riverside stroll, feed the ducks and marvel at the love lock bridge.
 Jane Austen is said to have written much of Pride and Prejudice whilst staying at The Rutland Arms which has recently enjoyed a make-over into a contemporary boutique hotel, bar, restaurant and coffee house.
 There are lots of interesting independent shops.
 I particularly like The Lambton Larder for foodie treats.
 Don’t leave without sampling (or taking home) a traditional Bakewell pudding.
 Nearby Thornbridge Hall Gardens is a lovely place to enjoy, read my review here.

-The pretty village of Eyam has a fascinating albeit morbid history.
+Also in the Hope Valley, the pretty village of Eyam has a fascinating albeit morbid history.
 Its mortality rate was double that of London during the Great Plague and has earned Eyam the title of ‘the plague village’.
 In normal times there is a small but interesting museum dedicated to this.
-Enjoy a wander around this picturesque Derbyshire Dales village, or walk in the surrounding countryside and then refresh yourself at either the Village Green café or The Coolstone at Eyam Hall which is a fabulous restaurant, bar, coffee house, shop combo.
+Enjoy a wander around this picturesque Derbyshire Dales village, or walk in the surrounding countryside and then refresh yourself at either the Village Green café or The Coolstone at Eyam Hall which is a fabulous restaurant, bar, coffee house, shop combo – read my review here.